 Parking On Campus: There are a number of metered parking spots on campus.
 To purchase a short-term parking pass, contact Tulane Parking Services at (504)865-5424.

 New Orleans cuisine is world-famous for its creativity, its history, and its deliciousness!

 Tulane is proud to offer a wide range of on-campus dining options.
 Visit the Dining Services website for more information about hours, location, and prices.

 Oak Street: Be sure to stop by Oak Street (between S. Carrollton Ave and Monticello Ave) for live music, local shops, and great food.
 Student favorites include Mellow Mushroom (pizza), Chiba (sushi), La Casita Taqueria (tacos), and Jacques-Imos (New Orleans cuisine).
 On the way to Oak Street, stop by Plum Street Snoballs for a treat!

 Freret Street: Catch the bus going down Freret street to find a number of great restaurants and shops.
-Start your day off with a Humble Bagel, enjoy Tuesday Trivia at Dat Dog, or enjoy a charcuterie board at Wayfare.
-Check out all of Freret Streets's offerings here.
+Start your day off with a Humble Bagel or enjoy Tuesday Trivia at Dat Dog.
+Check out all of Freret Street's offerings here.